mohnbroetchen2/AniShare/static/doc/html/_sources/index.rst.txt

 To import the file it's nessecary to do a lot of changes to the structure of the data.
 So please use the macro which do the changes automatic.
 Please refeer to the `macro site <https://anishare.leibniz-fli.de/macros/>`_ to downloading the macro and further informations.

+After running the macro the file can be save.
+Please use the .xlsx file format.
+Now go to the anishare admin interface to ``Home › Animals › Animals`` and click the button ``IMPORT`` (above the filter).
+Select the file and choose the file format.
+Upload the file.
+After submitting all datasets will show to the user if all requirements match.

 Add Organs manually
 """""""""""""""""""